rtcharity/resources.eahub.org/content/tips/community-spotlights.md

 ## What is the strength of your group?

 Well, firstly I think Estonia is a great place to live, in general.
-If anyone in the world wants to register a non-profit in Estonia, they can set it up in just a couple of days on a computer on e-estonia.com.
+If anyone in the world wants to register a non-profit in Estonia, they can set it up in just a couple of days on a computer on <a target="_blank" href="https://e-estonia.com/">e-estonia.com</a>.

 Advertising aside, I think we have a strong board and many great mentors and connections — from the former group lead Risto Uuk, who is currently focusing on AI policy in Europe, to Kristina Mering, the lead of Nähtamatud Loomad (the Estonian branch of Anima International).
 And, of course, Jaan Tallinn.